 - You must already be accepted to an internship for the summer or term you are applying in.

 - You must have an offer letter (on official letterhead) from your employer as a Word or PDF attachment.
-Your offer letter must contain the following four pieces of information:
+Your offer letter must contain the following three pieces of information:

 - Exact start and end dates of the internship.

-- Number of hours per week you’ll be interning, or total number of hours of internship work.
+- Number of hours per week you’ll be interning.

 - You must apply for an override before the start of your internship.